 - Coronary bypass graft surgery.
 If you have severe coronary artery disease with an irregular heartbeat, you may need this type of heart surgery.
 The surgery creates a new path for blood to flow around a blocked or partially blocked artery in the heart.

 After treatment for irregular heartbeats, it's important to get regular health checkups.
 Take your medicines as directed.
 Tell your healthcare team if your symptoms get worse.

 Making lifestyle changes can help keep your heart as healthy as possible.

 - Eat heart-healthy foods.
 Eat a healthy diet that's low in salt and solid fats and rich in fruits, vegetables and whole grains.

-- Keep blood pressure and cholesterol levels under control.
-Make lifestyle changes and take medications as prescribed to correct high blood pressure or high cholesterol.
+- Control blood pressure and cholesterol.
+High blood pressure and high cholesterol increase the risk of heart disease.
+Make lifestyle changes and take medicines as directed to manage high blood pressure or high cholesterol.